AfterShip/apps-opencart/README.md

 2. Tracking information in Admin page.
 3. Tracking information in Customer's Order History page
 4. Tracking information in Customer's Order information page
-5. Support over 220 couriers.
+5. Support over 230 couriers.

 ##Supported themes

-In order to support the track shipment at customer order history page,  the following theme are supported:
+The following themes are supported for tracking shipments on the Customer's Order History page:

 - Default
 - Merkent